clj-grenada/grenada-spec/NewModel.md

  - An Aspect may define **prerequisites**, that is, the Aspects required to be present on a Thing before the Aspect can be added to it.
  - A Thing cannot have two **conflicting Aspects**.
- - *A Thing has exactly one of the following Aspects.*
+ - *A Thing has exactly one of the following Aspects, also called Main Aspects.*

 ### Group